 Seed does not breed true, partly because of genetic variability and partly because

 palms hybridize easily with other palms.
-There is no way to tell a male seed from a
+There is no way to tell a male plant from a

 female until the plant has grown for several years and begins to flower.
 Seedling-derived

-palms are generally inferior to offshoots in
+palms are generally inferior to offshoots in the quantity and quality of their fruit

-quantity and quality of fruit production.
+may protect it.
 If rain occurs and the bunch is not bagged, consider harvesting

 the fruit and exposing it to heat, not sun, possibly in a hot, dark, ventilated shed, to

 Do you have additional information or a different